FuelLabs/sway-rfcs/rfcs/0003-declaration-engine.md

 }
 ```

-Then in the typed AST, that declarations could look like (in pseudocode):
+Then in the typed AST, those declarations could look like (in pseudocode):

 ```rust
 contract;